lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

 - :doc:`Render Bake </render/workflows/bake>` an image based on how the mesh looks

   - The Render Bake feature provides several tools to replace the current image based on a render of :doc:`Vertex Paint </materials/vertex_paint>` colors, Normals (bumps), Procedural materials, textures and lighting, and ambient occlusion.
 - Paint using :doc:`Texture Paint </textures/painting>`.

   - Use the UV/Image Editor menu *Image* → *New*.
 Then start painting your mesh with
 - Use external software to create an image

   - Using your favorite image painting program, you could use an exported UV layout to create a texture.
     Then save your changes, and back in Blender, use the Image→Open menu command to load it as your UV image for the mesh in Face Select Mode for the desired (and active) UV Texture layer.
-    Using the :guilabel:`Edit Externally` tool in the :guilabel:`Image` menu, Blender will open an image editor, as specified in the :guilabel:`User Preferences` and load in the image to be edited.
+    Using the *Edit Externally* tool in the *Image* menu, Blender will open an image editor, as specified in the *User Preferences* and load in the image to be edited.
 - Use the "projection painting" feature of recent versions of Blender
 - Use the Bake uV-Textures to Vertex Colors addon to create an image from vertex colors
 - Some combination of the above.